seanthegeek/yaramail/docs/source/tutorial.md

 ### Scanning multiple samples

 The `yaramail CLI` accepts wildcards (i.e., `*`) in the scan path to scan multiple files at once.
-This is useful for seeing
+This is useful for seeing what samples have in common.

 ### Testing a collection of samples